NOAA-GFDL/FRE-NCtools/README.md

 On many systems, information of the NetCDF headers and libraries can be obtained by the nf-config and nc-config commands.

-The ocean_model_grid_generator is a Python3 project and its installation may require the use of configutration options discussed below.

 ## Building and Installation - Possible minimum configuration